-There are many reasons families become homeless in the metrowest area, but the most common root causes are the lack of affordable housing combined with low earnings.
-We have all seen the cost of housing increase drastically over the past few decades and while the minimum wage has increased, earnings in general have not kept up with the rising costs.
-As a result, Massachusetts has one of the fastest-growing rates of family homelessness in the country.
+There are many reasons families become homeless in the Metrowest area, but the most common root causes are the lack of affordable housing combined with low earnings.
+While the cost of housing has increased drastically over the past few years, average wages have not kept up.

 Family Homelessness in Massachusetts